This file portion of www.watertownhistory.org website

 English-speaking groups, were not fully assimilated into American society until

-after World War I. The tendency of immigrant groups to settle in areas where
+after World War I. The tendency of immigrant groups to settle in areas where others

-there were concentrations of a particular ethnic group, ethnic churches, ethnic
+concentrations of a particular ethnic group, ethnic

 Watertown's